Best For

 Fully Recovered

-In our fully recovered responsiveness test, we measured a recovery speed of 1.4 seconds, which is 0.43 seconds slower than the average of 0.97 seconds.
+In our fully recovered responsiveness test, we measured a recovery speed of 1.2 seconds, which is 0.21 seconds slower than the average of 0.99 seconds.
+The Origin Adapt is a tale of two material types.

 The level of responsiveness is documented in the video below.